CNFinance (NYSE:CNF) Stock Rating Upgraded by TheStreet

-CNFinance (NYSE:CNF) was upgraded by investment analysts at TheStreet from a “d” rating to a “c-” rating in a research note issued to investors on Wednesday, TheStreetRatingsTable reports.
+TheStreet upgraded shares of CNFinance (NYSE:CNF) from a d rating to a c- rating in a report issued on Wednesday, TheStreetRatingsTable reports.

-Separately, Zacks Investment Research raised shares of CNFinance from a “sell” rating to a “hold” rating in a report on Tuesday, November 2nd.
+Separately, Zacks Investment Research upgraded CNFinance from a sell rating to a hold rating in a research report on Tuesday, November 2nd.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in CNF.
-Renaissance Technologies LLC purchased a new stake in CNFinance during the first quarter valued at approximately $49,000.
-HRT Financial LP purchased a new stake in CNFinance during the first quarter valued at approximately $42,000.
-Citadel Advisors LLC purchased a new stake in CNFinance during the first quarter valued at approximately $99,000.
-Finally, Two Sigma Securities LLC purchased a new stake in CNFinance during the third quarter valued at approximately $75,000.
-3.04% of the stock is owned by hedge funds and other institutional investors.
+A number of institutional investors have recently modified their holdings of CNF.
+HRT Financial LP acquired a new stake in CNFinance during the 1st quarter worth $42,000.
+Renaissance Technologies LLC acquired a new stake in CNFinance during the 1st quarter worth $49,000.
+Two Sigma Securities LLC acquired a new stake in shares of CNFinance in the 3rd quarter valued at about $75,000.
+Finally, Citadel Advisors LLC acquired a new stake in shares of CNFinance in the 1st quarter valued at about $99,000.
+3.04% of the stock is currently owned by institutional investors and hedge funds.

 About CNFinance